 The segment of trawlers VL1218 operates mainly in the Gulf of Riga with target species Baltic herring.
-Number of vessels in 2021 is reduced by 72% in comparison to 2006.
-Taking into account that VUI value of last five years is greater than 0.9, it could be stated that capacity of this segment is in balance with the fishing opportunities.
+Number of vessels in 2022 is reduced by 72% in comparison to 2006.
+Considering that VUI value of last six years is greater than 0.9, it could be stated that capacity of this segment is in balance with the fishing opportunities.

 The segment of trawlers and netters VL1824 does not exist since 2017.
-According to the rules of clustering (Regulation (EU) 2016/679) the remaining vessel was included in the segment of trawlers VL1218.
+According to the rules of clustering (Regulation (EU) 2016/679) the remaining vessel was included in the segment of trawlers VL2440.

 The segment of trawlers VL2440 operates mainly in ICES SD 25-32 with target species Baltic sprat and bycatch of Baltic herring and in the past (until 2019) targeting Baltic cod as well.
 The quotas for these stocks were reduced for several years with total closure of the Eastern Baltic cod targeted fishery from the second half of 2019.
-Number of vessels in 2021 is reduced by 61% in comparison with 2006.
-VUI for this segment in the last three years was around 0.66 just below the threshold 0.7.
+Number of vessels in 2022 is reduced by 65.3% in comparison with 2006.
+VUI for this segment in the last four years was just below the threshold 0.7.
 It could be stated that capacity of this segment is not "in balance" with the fishing opportunities.
-This imbalance could be evaluated in the next years, when reduction of cod fishing segment VL2440 will be finished and new data will be available.
+The measures to balance the fleet segment VL2440 are included into Annex VII of The Annual Report on the Latvian Fishing Fleet 2022.

 The segment of small-scale coastal fishery VL0010 was calculated only for commercial fishery.
 The coastal fishery uses different static gears such as nets, traps, lines and seines.
-Average activity level for this segment was less than 25% of the potential during the period of 2009-2021.
+Average activity level for this segment was less than 24% of the potential during the period of 2009-2022.
 In general, it indicates that for significant part of coastal fishers the fishery constitutes only a part job in their activities.
 This could be also connected with the lower availability of fish resources and its' seasonality in the coastal area.
 Although the utilization ratio of small boats VL0010 is consistently at a very low level, this segment is very important in socio-cultural aspect as traditional activities for population of coastal settlements.